simplymathematics/deckard/deckard/iaac/gcp/README.md

 In the above command, you simply replace you public key and your username to have passwordless SSH to the VM.

 Before sshing to the created instance, simply get the [`NFS mount point` from the GCP console](https://console.cloud.google.com/filestore/instances).
-The `mount point` is "`Filestore instance IP address`:`Filestore instance File share name`", for instance: `10.178.118.130:/vol1`.
+The `mount point` is "`Filestore instance IP address`:`Filestore instance File share name`", for instance: `<your ip>:/vol1`.

 After it has been created, run the `gcloud compute instances list` command to retrieve the external ip of the created instance `filestore`.
 Then ssh to the machine and mount the volume by running the followings: